Calgary Opera

 Calgary Opera is a Canadian opera company based in Calgary, Alberta.
 The company has its administrative base at the Mamdani Opera Centre, a 29000 sqft facility in the Wesley United Church, since July 2005.
 The company gives its seasonal mainstage productions at the Southern Alberta Jubilee Auditorium.
-During the summer, the company presents 'Opera in the Village', the only Canadian outdoor summer opera festival.
+During the summers of 2014–2017, the company presented Opera in the Village, the only Canadian outdoor summer opera festival.